Skip to content

 There are two ways to discover the REST APIs provided by HCL Software products.
 Both rely on the API being documented using the Swagger v2 or OpenAPI v3 standard:

-• SoFy Catalog
+• Marketplace Catalog

 • Click on an entry in the API Directory list, or on a catalog card to view its documentation.
 The API Documentation tab will contain available REST API documentation.
 In the catalog, this is simply a rendering of the documentation; there is no live instance of the service available, so the REST API method cannot be run in this environment.
 The documentation is provided as reference for your application coding.